vippsas/go-sqllogging/README.md

 Additionally, the log level `stderr:` writes directly to standard output, not to the configured `logger`, in case this is useful during debugging.
-This is not suitable for production code (instead, configure a custom logger using `sqllog.WithLogger` that writes to stderr).
+This is not suitable for production code (instead, configure a custom logger using `sqllogging.WithLogger` that writes to stderr).

 ### Log fields